n2p5/stint/examples/dither-post-demo/README.md

 # Stint Dither Post Demo

-A clean, modern demo of Stint session wallets built with SvelteKit and DaisyUI.
+A clean, modern demo of Stint session signers built with SvelteKit and DaisyUI.

+> **⚠️ EXPERIMENTAL SOFTWARE - TESTNET ONLY**
+>
+> This is a demonstration of experimental software that has NOT been security audited.
+Only use on testnets with test tokens that have no real value.
+Do not use with real funds or in production environments.

 ## Features

 - 🎨 **Modern UI** with DaisyUI components
-- 🧩 **Modular Components** for wallet connection, session creation, authorization, and transactions
+- 🧩 **Modular Components** for wallet connection, session signer creation, authorization, and transactions
 - 📱 **Responsive Design** that works on desktop and mobile
 - 🔧 **Type Safety** with full TypeScript support
 - ⚡ **Fast Development** with SvelteKit hot reload